Big, bigger, Phuket

 Visiting the Buddha is free and the peaceful atmosphere up there is lovely.

-In addition to admiring the impressive white marble statue, you can enjoy stunning views of both the coastline and Phuket Town, meditate with monks, and, of course, watch out for the cheeky monkeys that hang around near the exit.
+In addition to admiring the impressive white marble statue, you can enjoy vast views of both the coastline and Phuket Town, meditate with monks, and, of course, watch out for the cheeky monkeys that hang around near the exit.

 Don’t worry – as long as you avoid displaying food or drinks, they tend to leave you alone.